RooDunnill/quancirc/README.md

 # QC-Simulator
 TODO: FIX MEASUREMENT FUNCTION, (i believe it is fixed?)
-MIXED STATE DENSITY MATRIX (NOT ENOUGH KNOWLEDGE YET) ENTANGLEMENT VARIABLE?
+MIXED STATE DENSITY MATRIX (NOT ENOUGH KNOWLEDGE YET) kinda done some ENTANGLEMENT VARIABLE?
 AFTER CNOT GATES
 A CIRCUIT COMPILER OF SOME SORT
+MAKE A MEASUREMENT FUNCTION THAT CAN DEAL WITH MAXIMALLY MIXED QUBITS MAKE A UNIVERSAL QUBIT OR QUBIT GENERATOR SO I DONT HAVE TO KEEP TENSOR PRODUCTING THEM UPDATE THE BLOCH PLOTTER TO HAVE MORE FUNCTIONALITY AND ALSO BE FAST AND EFFICIENT ADD AN INTERACTIVE UI OF SOME KIND AND A WAY TO STORE VALUES IN A SEPERATE FILE.
+IN INPUT STYLE UI WOULD WORK WELL AND MAYBE HAVE IT WHERE IT CAN OVERWRITE THE TEXT OR SOMETHING
 Hi and welcome to my Quantum Computing Simulator!
 I am currently a masters student studying Theoretical Physics but have a passion for quantum computing and wanted to grasp a more fundamental understandings of quantum circuitry so made this.
 Also it helped me practice coding.
 Any feedback would be great!
 Please find a list of instructions below.
 P.S.
 This is still a work in progress

 Classes: